 We want Redlands to be at the forefront of the new economy with modern, efficient and confident businesses.

-One of the many activities the Chamber does to promote this is the hosting of the Business Achievement Awards.
+One of the many activities the Chamber does to promote this is the hosting of the Redland Business and Retail Awards.
 The is a chance to celebrate the many successful enterprises in the city.
 It helps help to stop and reflect on your business successes notwithstanding the current environment.
 How you are doing more with less?
 How you are working smarter and more efficiently?
 How you have tackled particular problems and issues?

 Participate in the awards and learn from others who are or were in the same situation.
 How did they react?
 Why are they successful?